Video Game / Mega Man: A Day in the Limelight

 - Directionally Solid Platforms: Present in these games, unlike the classic Mega Man series.

 - Ditto Fighter: The Holograph Mega Mans in the second game.

 - Dual Boss: Bubble Man and Flash Man in the first game.
 Since they weren't fought by anyone in the Robot Master levels, you fight them in Wily Stage 3.

-- Elemental Rock-Paper-Scissors: Almost all of the matchups have this kind of mentality, be it against you or the enemies.
+- Elemental Rock-Paper-Scissors: Almost all of the matchups have this kind of mentality, be it against you or the Robot Masters.

 - Wood Man fights Spark Man because wood is not conductive.